 That was a recent support request from one of our customers at our Technical Support Services for Web hosts.

-Today, we’ll see how our Support Engineers setup DNSSEC and fix various reasons for DNSSEC failure.
+Today, we’ll see the various reasons for DNSSEC failure and how our Support Engineers fix them.

 Why we need DNSSEC and chain of trust?

 Before checking further, let’s first understand more details on DNSSEC and its chain of trust.

 Earlier, when DNS was introduced, it was not built to handle DNS queries securely.
 Naturally, DNS servers became a repeated target of hackers.
 And, the solution for this problem was DNSSEC.